teambit/docs/docs/getting-started/introduction.md

 Bit lets you build large web applications through scopes of components, which can be independently developed, owned, and updated independently by different people.
 Components are continuously integrated together in build-time to build larger modular web applications.

 **Imagine** many teams working together on a large web app, while each team owns a different feature like “Billing” or “Users” or even “Marketing”.
-Each team develops their own [scope](https://harmony-docs.bit.dev/docs/scope/overview) of the components required to deliver their feature or service including UI, backend, modules and anything else.
+Each team develops their own [scope](https://harmony-docs.bit.dev/docs/scope/overview) of the components required to deliver their feature or service including UI, backend, modules and anything else - and everyone can easily find and use components by other teams.
 Each component is independently developed, built, tested, and made available to consume.

 All teams continuously integrate components in build-time and release fast automated updates to each other.
 Through the cloud, this process is efficiently scaled to many teams collaborating over components to build many web projects together.